<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ul>

-<p>In-home care adapts as needs change over time.</p>
+<p>In-home care can adjust along as needs shift over time.</p>

 <h3 class="wp-block-heading"><strong>In-Home Care vs Assisted Living or Nursing Homes</strong></h3>